Skip to main content

 Inheritance logic

-Inheritance in Hii Retail Master data processing
+Inheritance in Hii Retail Master Data Processing

-When an entity is associated with a Business Unit Group, by setting the BusinessUnitGroupId
+When an entity is associated with a Business Unit Group (via BusinessUnitGroupId), its data is inherited by all underlying Business Units.

 Overrides